Master Planning for Museums

 Planning is cheap.
 Executing is expensive.

-Taking the time to develop a Museum Master Plan allows a museum to think through and test alternatives before commitments are made for a change in direction or for new design and construction.
+Taking the time to develop a Museum Master Plan allows a museum to think through and test alternatives before expnsive commitments are made for a change in direction or for new design and construction.

 Our Museum Planning Process